samirsahoo007/bigdata/hadoop/README.md

 $ jps
 `

 After running jps, you should have confirmation that all the parts of Hadoop have been installed and running.
-You should see something like this:

-`
-66896 ResourceManager
-66692 SecondaryNameNode
-66535 DataNode
-67350 Jps
-66422 NameNode67005 NodeManager
 Open a web browser to see your configurations for the current session.

 http://localhost:9870

-`
+### Close Hadoop

-$ cd /usr/local/Cellar/hadoop/3.3.0/libexec
+$ ./stop-all.sh